juvar/murano-tutorial/source/introduction.rst

 At this stage these environments are mere configuration within Murano.

-You may click on the name the environment to view what applications it consists of.
+You may click on a name of an environment to view what applications it consists of.
 Newly created environment is empty.
 It has nothing except for its name.